Pyrdacor/Ambermoon/FileSpecs/Maps2D.md

 Bit | Meaning
 --- | ---
-1 | Indoor
+0 | Indoor
-2 | Outdoor
+1 | Outdoor
-3 | Dungeon
+2 | Dungeon
-4 | Automapper (if active the map has to be explored) 5 | Unknown1
+3 | Automapper (if active the map has to be explored) 4 | Unknown1
-6 | WorldSurface
+5 | WorldSurface
-7 | SecondaryUI3D
+6 | SecondaryUI3D
-8 | NoSleepUntilDawn (if active sleep time is always 8 hours) 9 | StationaryGraphics
+7 | NoSleepUntilDawn (if active sleep time is always 8 hours) 8 | StationaryGraphics
-10 | Unknown2
+9 | Unknown2
-11 | SecondaryUI2D
+10 | SecondaryUI2D
-12 | Unknown3 (only 0 in map 269 which is the house of the baron of Spannenberg, also in map 148 but this is a bug) 13-15 | Unknown / unused
+11 | Unknown3 (only 0 in map 269 which is the house of the baron of Spannenberg, also in map 148 but this is a bug) 12-15 | Unknown / unused

-## Automap

-The automap is used to track the exploration of 3D maps.
-Each tile is represented by a bit.
-The file Automap.amb contains a sub-file for each 3D map with the same index/name as the map.
-The size of the automap is `ceil(MAP_WIDTH * MAP_HEIGHT / 8)`.

-Example: The map 259 has a size of 19x19 tiles.
-So in total this are 361 tiles.
-The automap contains 1 bit for each tile -> 361 bits.
-361 bits are 45 full bytes and 1 additional bit so 46 bytes are needed to store all exploration bits.

-If a bit is set to 0 it is not explored, if set to 1 it is explored.

-Note that the initial maps seem to be fully explored but if a map is entered and the map should not be explored at this state, the automap is adjusted to represent an unexplored map.

-### Bit order

-Each byte is read as 8 bits.
-Then the lowest bit comes first.

-Example: Automap starts with F0 03 70 01

-The first byte F0 is 1111_0000 in binary.
-The lowest bit is the right-most 0.
-So the first 4 tiles are unexplored (0) and the next 4 tiles are explored (1).
-Then the second byte 03 is considered which is 0000_0011 in binary.
-We again start on the right with the 1.
-So the next 2 tiles are explored (1) and the following 6 are not (0).

-Order:

-    7654 3210 FEDC BA98 ...

-The correctly ordered bit sequence for the exploration example above would look like: 00001111110000000000111010000000.